 (07)-ADMN CLERICAL (NP-3)

-This replaces the existing specification for the same class in Salary Group CL 15 approved effective May 26, 2009.
-(Revised to modify Experience and Training and added Character Requirement)
+This replaces the existing specification for the class of Motor Vehicle Examiner in Salary Group CL 15 approved effective December 2, 2011.
+(Revised to modernize formatting and add Acknowledgement section) Final No. 23-100